randomizedcoder/gosrt/documentation/metrics_and_statistics_design.md

 - No breaking changes

 **Phase 2: Update Statistics Method**
-- Update `Stats()` to read from new metrics
+- Update `Stats()` to read from new atomic metrics
-- Maintain backward compatibility with existing `Statistics` struct
+- Fully migrate to atomic-based system

 **Phase 3: Remove Old Counters**
-- Remove `connStats` struct
+- Remove `connStats` struct completely
-- Remove `statisticsLock` (if all counters are atomic)
+- Remove `statisticsLock` (all counters are atomic)
-- Clean up old increment code
+- Clean up all old increment code

 ---